factorhouse/slipway/README.md

 For more information visit the [Jetty documentation](https://www.eclipse.org/jetty/documentation/jetty-10/operations-guide/index.html#og-jaas).

-Various configurations of Slipway with JAAS authz can be found in the example.clj namespace.
+Various configurations of Slipway with JAAS auth can be found in the example.clj namespace.

 #### -Djava.security.auth.login.config